sayanth-t-m/skin-cancer-detection/README.md

         image1.jpg
         image2.jpg
         ...
 ```

 ## Data Preprocessing

-To load, preprocess, and augment the images, use the following code:
+To load, preprocess, and augment the images:

 ```python
 import tensorflow as tf